typed-ember/glint/README.md

 }
 ```

 If you've nested your component inside folder(s), you'll need to add the full "strong" name of the component to the registry.
-And, if you're expecting to invoke your component with currlies or the `{{componet}}` helper, you'll need to add the component to the registry twice -- once using the `::` delimiter syntax and once using the `/` delimiter syntax.
+And, if you're expecting to invoke your component with curlies or the `{{component}}` helper, you'll need to add the component to the registry twice—once using the `::` delimiter syntax and once using the `/` delimiter syntax.
 For example:

 ```ts
 // app/components/grouping/my-component.ts